donnatchris/philosophers-42/readme.md

 	./philo <number_of_philosophers> <time_to_die in milliseconds> <time_to_eat in milliseconds> <time_to_sleep in milliseconds> <optional: number_of_times_each_philosopher_must_eat>

+ for example: execute the program with 5 philosophers, 500 ms to die, 500 ms to eat, 500 ms to eat, 500 ms to sleep

+	./philo 500 500 500 500

 ## ARCHITECTURE:

 - philo/ directory with files for the mandatory part